stacksgov/sips/sips/sip-011/sip-011-catastrophic-failure-recovery.md

 pushing out a critical bugfix point-release will be followed.

-To encourage users who discover such sensitive blockchain bugs to report them while keeping them secret, the Stacks Foundation will a bug-bounty program that will be set up once this SIP activates.
+To encourage users who discover such sensitive blockchain bugs to report them while keeping them secret, the Stacks Foundation will start a bug-bounty program that will be set up once this SIP activates.

 ## Procedure for Altering Network Protocols